ngrande/rmv-terminal/README.md

       --direction DIRECTION
                             direction of the trains
       --lines LINES         list of lines (separated by comma and negated by !)
-      -n N                  number of trains to display --debug               enable debug logging
+      -n N                  (maximum) number of trains to display --debug               enable debug logging
       --i3                  i3 mode
+      --train_stations_csv TRAIN_STATIONS_CSV
+                            path to the train stations csv file (expected to be UTF-8) --token TOKEN         API token
+      --threshold THRESHOLD
+                            a threshold (in minutes) to filter the trains